On writing and not writing

 In search of the spirit

-In this series, Finnish authors discuss the difficulties of their trade.
-Attempting to write a novel on the basis of his successful television series, Tuomas Kyrö – author of the extraordinary novelistic chronicle of the birth of capitalism Benjamin Kivi, which we featured in the old print version of Books from Finland and which you can read here – found himself lost for words.
+In this series, Finnish authors ponder their trade.
+Tuomas Kyrö – author of the extraordinary novelistic chronicle of the birth of capitalism Benjamin Kivi, which you can read here – found himself lost for words.
 Liberation came with the realisation that, unlike in television, in books it is the writer, and the reader, who are in charge, and the only limits are those of the human imagination

 In May 2009, after a year of writing, I held in my hand the manuscript of a novel whose plot and characters were complete.
 There was a subject, theme and the occasional good passage, but something was badly wrong.